Types Of Eating Disorders

 Avoidant-restrictive food intake disorder (ARFID)

 Avoidant-restrictive food intake disorder (ARFID) is a selective eating disorder involving severe picky eating and avoidance of foods based on their appearance, smell, or taste.
 This condition can cause nutritional deficiencies and severe weight loss.
-Unlike other eating disorders, ARFID is not linked to body image concerns.
+Unlike other types of eating disorders, ARFID is not linked to body image concerns.
 Avoiding certain foods may lead to missing essential nutrients, affecting overall health.

 Pica